wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 Each request displays the associated information in the following columns:

 * *Date*: Date and time of the request.
-* *Payload*: [Attack vector][glossary-attack-vector].
+* *Payload*: [malicious payload][glossary-attack-vector].
 Clicking the value in the payload column displays reference information on the attack type.
 * *Source*: The IP address from which the request originated.
 Clicking the IP address adds the IP address value into the search field.
 The following information is also displayed if it was found in the Wallarm databases:
     * The country in which the IP address is registered
     * Which data center the given IP addresses belong to: the **AWS** tag for Amazon, the **GCP** tag for Google, the **Azure** tag for Microsoft data centers, and **DC** for other data centers